n16o/n16o/README.md

 📚 I'm learning to code, mainly to try and understand the founders I work with better.
 Building things I can use would be neat too.

 👀 This link is where you can see the things I'm working on and the stuff I like: https://n16o.github.io/n16o/

+↗️ I'm coding everything in there!
+Check out the repository to find all the code.